 Bat Trang pottery village

 Spending a day exploring this village is undoubtedly one of the highlights in your Hanoi trip.
 This is too, very close to Hanoi – just 16 km away.
-Bat Trang pottery village has been well-known from the late 17th Centuries as the traditional handicraft village specializing in creating and producing ceramic products from household appliances, toys, worshipping items, fine-art ceramics, decorative objects, etc. Its fine quality and technique have been proved over the world while it is exported overseas.
+Bat Trang pottery village has been well-known from the late 17th Centuries as the traditional handicraft village specializing in creating and producing ceramic products from household appliances, toys, worshiping items, fine-art ceramics, decorative objects, etc. Its fine quality and technique have been proved over the world while it is exported overseas.

 Visitors come here not only to buy ceramic products with affordable price but also experience the ox-cart ride to enjoy the rustic feels.
 You can also have the chance to become a real potter by creating your own souvenir from clay and turntables, which is instructed by the friendly and skillful local potters.
 Your “masterpiece” will be burned so that you can bring it back home.

 Lao Chai village